<font size="1"> Partial image credit </font>

-Neural Decoding of Smell with Generative AI Masters of Science in Data Science Thesis Proposal
+Neural EEG Decoding of Smell with a CNN-LSTM Masters of Science in Data Science Thesis

 School of Professional Studies, Northwestern University